HungryDoctor/x3daudio1_7_hrtf/README.md

 Works well now.
 No tricky things there.
 Has pretty complex audio mixing graph, but nothing wierd.
 BattleEye must be disabled in order to work.

 ##### Arma 2
 Has glitches.
-I haven't investigate them yet.
-Most sounds are fine, but HMMWV's engine sound was coming from a completely different direction when I was playing.
+I haven't investigated them yet.
+Most sounds were fine, but HMMWV's engine sound was coming from a completely different direction when I was playing.
 BattleEye must be disabled in order to work.

 ##### TES V Skyrim
-Works well now.
-Has simple but strange graph.
-Source voices has two outputs: one goes directly to the Mastering voice, and another to a Submix, which, in turn, sends to the Mastering one.
-The one that is sent to Submix, does not pass NaN.
-So we have nothing to do but not to send any sound there at all by setting output matrix to zero.
-However that works well.
+Works perfectly now.
 Skyrim always creates Mastering voice as six-channel.
-We override it to two.
+We override it to two-channel.

 ##### Fallout 4
 Works well.
 Uses the same codebase as Skyrim, so nothing different here.
 The only difference is x64 platform.